 For something a little different, head up to Camden to browse The Dusty Horseman, which houses hundreds of vintage post cards for collectors of all tastes.
 Not a collector?
 They have new ones, too.

 Ladies, you'll find those lovely large-brimmed hats for garden parties in charming Ridgeway.
 Over the Top Boutique is your modern-day milliner, fulfilling all of your hat dreams.
 Afterward, wear your latest acquisition to Laura's Tea Room and have a cup of tea as you browse all things tea related.

-By the coast, the Lowcountry might be the place to go looking for nautical memorabilia, but that’s not the only kind of shopping to be found.
+By the coast, the Lowcountry might be the place to go looking for nautical memorabilia, but that's not the only kind of shopping to be found.
 The birthplace of sweet tea, Summerville offers a variety of shopping along its historic Main Street.
-Fiber enthusiasts will adore the Village Knittery, which provides yarns and fibers from around the world, as well as People, Places and Quilts, a vintage quilt-turned-fabric store with all your crafty needs.
-Toy train collectors will revel in the splendor of Traintown Toy and Hobby, and Vintage South makes remarkable one of a kind gifts by repurposing vintage items.
-For art and antiques, Antiques and Artisans houses the work of many locals, and don’t forget to stop in Treasure the View to see their beautiful glass carvings.
+Fiber enthusiasts will adore the People, Places and Quilts, a vintage quilt-turned-fabric store with all your crafty needs.
+Toy train collectors will revel in the splendor of Traintown Toy and Hobby makes remarkable one of a kind gifts by repurposing vintage items.
+For art and antiques, Antiques and Artisans houses the work of many locals, and don't forget to stop in Treasure the View to see their beautiful glass carvings.